Kavanaugh’s Bush v. Gore citation draws scrutiny ahead of another divisive election

 Kavanaugh cited Bush v.
 Gore and a related case, Bush v.
 Palm Beach County Canvassing Board, to argue that state courts are not beyond the Supreme Court’s reach either.

 “As Chief Justice [William H.] Rehnquist explained in Bush v.
-Gore, the important federal judicial role in reviewing state-court decisions about state law in a federal presidential election ‘does not imply a disrespect for state courts but rather a respect for the constitutionally prescribed role of state legislatures,’ ” Kavanaugh noted in a footnote.
+Gore, the important federal judicial role in reviewing state-court decisions about state law in a federal Presidential election ‘does not imply a disrespect for state courts but rather a respect for the constitutionally prescribed role of state legislatures,’ ” Kavanaugh noted in a footnote.

-But Rehnquist’s was not the opinion of the court in the case; it was from a concurring opinion joined only by two other justices.
+But Rehnquist’s was not the opinion of the court in the case; it was from a concurring opinion joined by only two other justices.
 And Justin Levitt, an election law specialist at Loyola Law School in Los Angeles, disputed that the Palm Beach decision settled the question of oversight of state courts, rather than simply raising it.

 The issue could be important in North Carolina and Pennsylvania, where partisan elected supreme courts lean Democratic and the legislatures are controlled by Republicans.

-Similarly, Kavanaugh’s solo opinion in the Wisconsin case has drawn fire from liberals for comments that seemed to reflect Trump’s criticisms about quick vote-counting.
+Similarly, Kavanaugh’s solo opinion in the Wisconsin case has drawn criticism from liberals for comments that seemed to reflect Trump’s criticisms about quick vote-counting.

 “States want to avoid the chaos and suspicions of impropriety that can ensue if thousands of absentee ballots flow in after election day and potentially flip the results of an election,” he wrote.
-“And those states also want to be able to definitively announce the results of the election on election night, or as soon as possible thereafter.”
+“And those States also want to be able to definitively announce the results of the election on election night, or as soon as possible thereafter.”

 That drew a sharp rebuke from Justice Elena Kagan, who wrote the dissent for the court’s liberals.

 “There are no results to ‘flip’ until all valid votes are counted,” she wrote.
-“And nothing could be more suspicious or improper than refusing to tally votes once the clock strikes 12 on election night.
+“And nothing could be more ‘suspicio[us]’ or ‘improp[er]’ than refusing to tally votes once the clock strikes 12 on election night.
 To suggest otherwise, especially in these fractious times, is to disserve the electoral process.”